This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 Instructions

 - Preheat.
-Preheat your air fryer to 390 degrees.
+If your air fryer requires preheating, preheat it to 390 degrees.

 - Season green beans.
 Place the green beans in a large bowl and toss with olive oil.
 Sprinkle salt and pepper over the top and toss to ensure they're evenly coated.